Is it whisky or whiskey? That all depends on who you ask and where the spirit originated.

 – Scotch is a spirit distilled from malted grain — especially barley or rye — while bourbon, by law, is distilled from at least 51% corn.

-Whether you’re a whiskey novice or whisky connoisseur, discover more about this famed spirit with GAYOT’s Best of Lists below that cover the world of whiskies in all its forms including bourbon, scotches and ryes:
+Whether you’re a whiskey novice or whisky connoisseur, discover more about this famed spirit with GAYOT’s Best of Lists and reviews below that cover the world of whiskies in all its forms including bourbon, scotches and ryes: